JSearUK/Playthroughs/README.md

       - If `enable_renaming` is true and the save is not locked, Rename Save.
 This will open an input box similar to the one used for (re-)naming a Playthrough, except that numbers and duplicates are permitted.
       - If `enable_locking` is true, either Lock Save or Unlock Save, toggling locked status.
 Note that locked status merely prevents this package from making changes; nothing stops the operating system from doing so.
       - If the save is not locked, Delete Save.
 This will prompt a confirmation box. **Pressing Confirm here will *immediately and irreversibly* delete the save, from *both* of the Ren'Py save locations!**
     - The name of the save, centrally.
-When gaining focus, this will become `hovercolor` and begin scrolling either horizontally or vertically, based upon `yvalue`.
+When gaining focus, this will become `hovercolor` and begin scrolling vertically.
     - A foreground image, found at *.../game/Mods/Playthroughs/gui/slotforeground.png*; this may instead be any displayable, or None.
     - Certain special cases apply as follows:
       - If Quicksaves are selected, neither renaming nor locking are possible and sorting is disabled.
 They can be overwritten, however, if on the Save screen, loaded from if on the Load screen, and deleted from both.